openchange/website/README.md

 ### News ###

-Only the 2 most recent news MUST appear on src/index.md main page.
+Only the 2 or 3 most recent news MUST appear on src/index.md main page.
 Older news must be moved from main page to their archives - classified by year - within src/about/news_YYYY.md where YYYY is the year of the news publication.

 New archived news must be added to the top of news_YYYY.md file.